andreaslindeboom/mesos-packer/README.md

-# packer-kubernetes-master
+# Packer-Mesos
-[WIP] Packer builders to build a Kubernetes master AMI/Docker Image
+[WIP] Packer builders to build a AMI/Docker Image with Mesos pre-installed (but not configured)

 ##Troubleshooting
 ###The Docker builder hangs at shell script provisioning (OS X)